 Simon studied photography at high school and later at TAFE whilst also working at the Australian National University producing images for scientific research.
 After that his interest in the outdoors and climbing took over for several years.
 He completed a Bachelor of Arts in Outdoor Education at La Trobe University in 1990.
 Later Simon spent an eight month stint of full-time climbing in 1992/1993, mostly at Mount Arapiles and the Grampians.
 During this period he climbed several hard routes and became one of the first Australian climbers to make a repeat ascent of Serpentine (29) on Taipan Wall, he also established several new routes up to a similar level of difficulty.
 During this time Simon started photographing his friends climbing achievements, his love for photography was reignited, and he decided to pursue it in earnest.

 Simon began working as a professional photographer, and established Onsight Photography, in 1994.
-Since then he has travelled widely for his photography and built up an extensive body of work encompassing many of world’s best climbing destinations — from Tsaranoro in Madagascar and Teplicke in the Czech Republic to Mount Huashan in China — as well as every major cliff in Australia.
+Since then he has traveled widely for his photography and built up an extensive body of work encompassing many of world’s best climbing destinations — from Tsaranoro in Madagascar and Teplicke in the Czech Republic to Mount Huashan in China — as well as every major cliff in Australia.

 The author of four coffee-table books: Rock Climbing in Australia, World Climbing: Images from the Edge, World Climbing: Rock Odyssey and Rock Climbing Down Under: Australia Exposed.
 Simon’s awards include the King Albert Medal of Merit for Achievements in the Mountain World (2000), the Rick White Memorial Medal for Services to and Achievements in Australian climbing (2009), and the Camera Extreme Laureate awarded by the Explorer’s Festival Poland (2010).